 Two US teenagers arrested over killing of Italian police officer

-ROME: Two US teenagers appeared at a court hearing in Rome on Saturday (Jul 27) after being arrested over the murder of an Italian police officer whose death has sparked a national outcry.
+ROME: Two US teenagers appeared in court in Rome on Saturday (Jul 27) after they were arrested over the murder of an Italian police officer whose death has sparked a national outcry.

 Officer Mario Rega Cerciello died after being stabbed eight times as he and a colleague tried to arrest two men following a complaint for theft.
 Cerciello, 35, had only recently returned from his honeymoon.